Sailor Seeks Horse 2016 Pinot Noir

 Winery : Sailor Seeks Horse

-Sailor Seeks Horse, one of Tasmania's newer pinot labels, is the creation of winemakers Paul and Gilli Lipscombe who also make the wines for Home Hill Vineyard.
-Paul and Gilli arrived in Tasmania after studying winemaking/viticulture in Margaret R and with experience in Oregon and New Zealand.
+Sailor Seeks Horse, one of Tasmania's cult-status pinot labels, is the creation of winemakers Paul and Gilli Lipscombe who also make the wines for Home Hill Vineyard.
+Paul and Gilli arrived in Tasmania after studying winemaking/viticulture in Margaret River and with experience in Oregon and New Zealand.
 They settled in the Huon and set about reviving a derelict vineyard at Cradoc, which had been planted in 2005 and subsequently abandoned.
-Their first release 2013 Sailor Seeks Horse Pinot was an instant success.
+Their first release 2013 Sailor Seeks Horse Pinot was an instant success and subsequent vintages have sold out quickly.

 And what about the intriguing and quirky name?